SBA Form 1919: Step-by-Step Guide on How to Fill Out SBA Loan Application

 If you have previously applied for an SBA loan or other SBA program, you should check “yes” and provide details of those transactions on a separate sheet to be submitted with Form 1919.
 In addition, if you have been suspended or barred from participating in SBA programs, or were declared ineligible by any federal department or agency, you must disclose it here.
 Even if you voluntarily withdrew from participation in a previous transaction with the SBA or other federal department or agency, you must disclose that here.

-Nos.
-4 and 5: Franchises and affiliates
+5 and 6: Franchises and affiliates

 If your business operates as a franchise location under a parent company, you will need to supply copies of your franchise agreements and related documents.